Celiac Disease and the alcohol buzz

 Filling in and covering over the monuments created a mound where the old monument had been.
 The total of the filled-in constructions formed a circular mound with a depression in its center which looked like a navel on top of the mountain, and that was the origin of the name, "Gobekli Tepe".

-Near this circular mound, archaeologists found the remains of a large cistern and a water collection system for channeling rainwater into it. hisallowed priestly astronomers to cook meals of processed grass seeds.
-This enabled the astronomers to permanently reside at the site, most likely in underground chambers that surrounded the central part of the monument.
-Residing underground would accustom the observers' eyes to darkness, so that they could make more accurate observations of the sky.
-There is some evidence that the priest/observers may have venerated the skulls of astronomers who had died.
-Seed gatherers and other servants may have lived in rectangular structurers that were external to the underground temple.
+Near this circular mound, archaeologists found the remains of a large cistern and a water collection system for channeling rainwater into it.
+This allowed priestly astronomers to cook meals of processed grass seeds and the sacrificial offerings of pilgrims who visited the temple that was currently in operation. to permanently reside at the site, most likely in underground chambers would improve the ability of the priests to observe the stars at night.

 Grass-seed consumption